rust-lang/rfcs/text/0000-safer-transmute.md

 }
 ```

-Neglecting stability over-eagerly cannot cause unsoundness or unsafety.
+Neglecting stability over-eagerly cannot cause ill-definedness or unsafety.
 For this reason, it is the only transmutation option available on the safe methods `transmute_from` and `transmute_into`.
 However, neglecting stability over-eagerly may cause your code to cease compiling if the authors of the source and destination types make changes that affect their layout.

 By using the `NeglectStability` option to transmute types you do not own, you are committing to ensure that your reliance on these types' layouts is consistent with their documented stability guarantees.